Poás Volcano National Park

 Although there is generally not much fauna, water fauna is abundant.
 79 birds species have been identified, including:

 - Comemaíz (Zonotrichia capensis)

 - Saltón de Patigrande (Pezopetes capitalis)

 Mammals are not abundant in the park highlands; however, some species can be spotted such as Shrews, Weasels, Rabbits, Squirrels, and Coyotes.

 Amphibians are also native to the park such as frogs, toad, and salamanders, and there are also some species of serpents as well as a wide variety of insects.

-Taken from the page: www.sinac.go.cr
+Taken from: www.sinac.go.cr